Archive-42/redux-docs/md-docs/updating-normalized-data.md

 <span class="token plain"> allIds</span><span class="token operator" style="color: #f8f8f2">:</span><span class="token plain"> allComments</span>

-<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span><span class="token punctuation" style="color: #f8f8f2">)</span>

-Copy

-The example is a bit long, because it's showing how all the different slice reducers and case reducers fit together.
+<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span><span class="token punctuation" style="color: #f8f8f2">)</span>The example is a bit long, because it's showing how all the different slice reducers and case reducers fit together.
 Note the delegation involved here.
 The `postsById` slice reducer delegates the work for this case to `addComment`, which inserts the new Comment's ID into the correct Post item.
 Meanwhile, both the `commentsById` and `allComments` slice reducers have their own case reducers, which update the Comments lookup table and list of all Comment IDs appropriately.

 ## <span id="other-approaches" class="anchor enhancedAnchor_2LWZ"></span>Other Approaches<a href="#other-approaches" class="hash-link" title="Direct link to heading">#</a>